Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management

-Prior work by \cite{shen2025} developed MPC-based momentum management strategies tailored for solar sails equipped with an AMT and RCDs.
-They developed a dynamic model that captured key features of the AMT movement, including the resultant time-varying changes in the spacecraft's CM and moment of inertia matrix.
-The MPC policy developed in the work of \cite{shen2025} leveraged its optimization capabilities to handle the actuator constraints and requirements, including the enforcement of on-off RCD actuation and AMT motion rate limits, all while incorporating tuning parameters designed to adjust the trade-off between system performance and control effort.
+Prior work by~\cite{shen2025} developed MPC-based momentum management strategies tailored for solar sails equipped with an AMT and RCDs.
+They developed a dynamics model that captured key features of the AMT movement, including the resultant time-varying changes in the spacecraft's CM and moment of inertia matrix.
+The MPC policy developed in the work of~\cite{shen2025} leveraged its optimization capabilities to handle the actuator constraints and requirements, including the enforcement of on-off RCD actuation and AMT motion rate limits, all while incorporating tuning parameters designed to adjust the trade-off between system performance and control effort.
 For real-time onboard implementation, the MPC formulation was posed as a quadratic program (QP), which guarantees fast and robust convergence suitable for the short processing cycles required by the flight computer.
-The work of \cite{shenISSS2025} further examined the critical balance between model fidelity and computational cost when implementing the MPC policy developed by \cite{shen2025} to determine feasibility for real-time implementation.
-However, these MPC implementations both make an unrealistic assumption that exact knowledge of the disturbance torque acting on the solar sail is available for use within MPC's prediction model.
-This is a significant assumption that limits practical implementation of the MPC policy proposed by \cite{shen2025}, as unpredictable shape deformation of the solar sail and temporal changes in the sail's optical properties make it virtually impossible to accurately predict disturbance torques from analytical models \citep{Wang2025-ql,gauvain2023solar}.
+The work of~\cite{shenISSS2025} further examined the critical balance between model fidelity and computational cost when implementing the MPC policy developed by~\cite{shen2025} to determine feasibility for real-time implementation.
+However, these MPC implementations both make unrealistic assumptions that the SRP force and torque acting on the solar sail remain constant and that exact knowledge of the disturbance torque acting on the solar sail is available for use within MPC's prediction model.
+These are significant assumptions that limit the practical implementation of the MPC policy proposed by~\cite{shen2025}.
+The SRP forces and torques acting on the solar sail are attitude-dependent and it is virtually impossible to accurately predict disturbance torques from analytical models due to the unpredictable shape deformation of the solar sail and temporal changes in the sail's optical properties~\citep{Wang2025-ql,gauvain2023solar}.